17 Publishing and Export

 Exporting Graphs and Layout Pages to an Image File

-To export a graph or a layout page as an image file, select the menu
+To export a graph or a layout page as an image file:

 | Raster Formats